-We have included this section in our web page to provide CBU faculty and staff with general information only.
+We have included this section to provide CBU faculty and staff with general information only.
 This information is not a substitute for legal advice.

-- How can I contact the Office of the General Counsel?
+- How can I contact the General Counsel's office?

-- Can the Office of General Counsel represent or give legal advice to individual faculty members or students on non-University matters?
+- Can the General Counsel represent or give legal advice to faculty, staff or students on non-university matters?

 - Is what I tell you confidential?

-- I have been contacted by a third party and been asked to forward to them a copy of a student’s transcript and student file.
-Do I have the authority to access these files and forward them to a third party?
+- I have been contacted by a third party and have been asked to forward student's information to them.
+Do I have the authority to access the information and forward it to a third party?

 Who does the university’s General Counsel represent?

-What type of legal services does the General Counsel provide?
+What type of legal services does the university's General Counsel provide?

 How can I contact the General Counsel?

-The Office of the General Counsel is located 8432 Magnolia Avenue, Yeager Building.
+The General Counsel's office is located 8432 Magnolia Avenue, Yeager Building.
 We can be reached by phone at 951.343.4286.
 You can also email us at firstname.lastname@example.org.